sfalkman/ngenic-hass-platform/README.md

 * https://hacs.xyz/docs/installation/manual
   * https://hacs.xyz/docs/basic/getting_started
 ## Prerequisite
 ### Obtain an API token
 An API token may be obtained from Ngenic here: https://developer.ngenic.se/

 ## Configuration
 Configure via UI: Configuration > Integrations

+### Home Energy Management
+If you have an [Ngenic Track](https://ngenic.se/track/) you may track your energy consumption in Home Assistant's _Energy Management_.

+There's one thing to consider: if your Track is placed on the energy meter you should add the _Ngenic energy sensor_ as a _Grid consumption_.
+If your Track is placed on something else (such as district heating meter), you should add the _Ngenic energy sensor_ as an _Individual device_.